Yivrian nouns

 ui oi

-(Note that diphthongs are uncommon in U-class nouns, but are listed in this table for completeness.)
+Note that diphthongs are uncommon in the stems of U-class nouns, but are listed in this table for completeness.

 Minor classes